-This user guide is about the renewed IDA service, which will be available to end users in summer 2018.
-The user instructions for the current IDA service can be found here: openscience.fi/ida-user-instructions
+This user guide concerns the renewed IDA service, which is now available for new projects.
+If you’re still using the old IDA service, you will be contacted before and after your project is migrated to the renewed service.
+The user instructions for the old IDA service can be found here: openscience.fi/ida-user-instructions

 If you have any questions about particular features, or any other issue relating to the service, please contact IDA support at servicedesk (a) csc.fi